Present Perfect Tense in Spanish: The Ultimate Guide to Using It with Ease

 He sido profesor de idiomas desde 2002.
 (I have been a language teacher since 2002.)

-3. Something has happened a certain number of times in your life, or you are expressing whether or not you have ever done something.
+You can use the present perfect when something has happened a certain number of times in your life or when you’re expressing whether or not you have ever done something.

 He oído que se ha casado cinco veces ya.
 (I have heard he has been married five times already.)